 Goal Description of the goal How it will be achieved by the Masterplan A more equal A society that enables people to fulfil Relevant Strategic Objectives: A, B, E, F Wales their potential no matter what their background or circumstances (including A: Protecting jobs and helping to create new ones. their socioeconomic background and circumstances).
 B: Stimulating economic activity in the town centres, which are relatively easy to reach for most people.
 E: A safe and accessible built environment should allow everybody to participate in public life.
 F: Making sure that everybody can gain access to important services and facilities.
 A Wales of Attractive, viable, safe and well-connected Relevant Strategic Objectives: E, F cohesive communities communities.
 E: A safe and accessible built environment should allow everybody to participate in public life.
 F: Making sure that everybody can gain access to important services and facilities.
 A Wales A society that promotes and protects Relevant Strategic Objective: C, F, H of vibrant culture and thriving Welsh culture, heritage and the Welsh language, and which encourages people C: A healthy tourism industry can increase demand for cultural enterprises such as festivals, theatres and music venues. language to participate in the arts, sports and recreation.
 F: Making sure that everybody can gain access to important services and facilities.
 Also, enhanced Welsh Medium Learning environment will improve lifelong learning opportunities for members of the Community to strengthen and safeguard the promotion of the Welsh Language, Culture and heritage.
 H: Promote active-travel routes between tourist attractions.
-A globally A nation which, when doing anything Relevant Strategic Objective: E responsive Wales to improve the economic, social, environmental and cultural well-being of Wales, takes account of whether doing such a thing may make a positive contribution to global well-being.
+A globally A nation which, when doing anything Relevant Strategic Objective: E to improve the economic, social, wales environmental and cultural well-beir of Wales, takes account of whether doing such a thing may make a posit contribution to global well-being.
 E: Good active-travel and public-transport networks might help to reduce the use of polluting motor vehicles.
 The positive effects of this could spread beyond the county.

-The masterplan has been prepared in line with the five ways of working::
+The masterplan has been prepared in line with the five ways of working:

-Involvement - The proposals contained within the Masterplan are subject to consultation with the local community, and have been developed through engagement with stakeholders such as landowners, partner organisations including the Local Health Board and Idris Davies School, and local authority ward members and community councillors representing the various communities within the Masterplan area.
+Involvement - The masterplan proposals are subject to consultation with the local community and have been developed through engagement with such stakeholders as ward members and community councillors.

-Collaborate - The development of the Masterplan has drawn upon the expertise from key representatives across local authority departments, including Planning, Regeneration, Housing, Engineering and Countryside.
+Collaboration - The development of the masterplan has drawn on the expertise from key representatives across local authority departments, including Planning, Regeneration, Housing, Engineering and Countryside.
 The delivery of the projects identified within the Masterplan will involve collaboration between the public, private and third sectors, and the Council will work closely with these partners to deliver schemes in a collaborative manner.

-Long term - The objectives identified, and the projects that will deliver these objectives, are part of a longer-term vision of enhancing the role of the Heads of the Valleys as a subregional economic hub capable of supporting local communities.
-The Masterplan recognises the need for development to support economic growth but recognises that this development should be of a sustainable nature, both in terms of its purpose and its location.
+Long term - The objectives identified, and the projects that will deliver these objectives, are part of a longer-term vision of enhancing the role of the masterplan area.
+The masterplan recognises the need for development to support economic growth but recognises that this development should be of a sustainable nature, both in terms of its purpose and its location.

-Integration - The projects identified in the Masterplan will help deliver a number of the objectives of within the Council's regeneration strategy A Foundation for Success (as set out within Section 7 of this document), as well as proposals contained within the adopted Local Development Plan.
+Integration - The masterplan projects will help to deliver several objectives of A Foundation for Success (as set out within Section 7 of this document), as well as proposals contained within the adopted Local Development Plan.
 They will also deliver against the Council's own well-being objectives by identifying projects that will lead to job creation and training opportunities, promote more healthy and active lifestyles and reduce the carbon footprint through improved Active Travel routes and facilities locally.